Sam Altman: Political engagement

-Then-Prime Minister of Britain Rishi Sunak meets with Demis Hassabis (CEO of DeepMind), Dario Amodei (CEO of Anthropic), and Altman (CEO of OpenAI) in May 2023.
+Then Prime Minister of the UK Rishi Sunak and Technology Secretary Chloe Smith meets with Demis Hassabis (CEO of DeepMind), Dario Amodei (CEO of Anthropic), and Altman (CEO of OpenAI) in May 2023.

 Altman had contemplated running for governor of California in the 2018 election, but later decided not to enter.
 In 2018, Altman announced "the United Slate", a political project to improve U.S. housing and healthcare policy.
 In 2019, Altman held a fundraiser at his home in San Francisco for 2020 Democratic presidential candidate and fellow tech entrepreneur Andrew Yang.
 In May 2020, Altman donated $250,000 to American Bridge 21st Century, a super PAC supporting Democratic presidential candidate Joe Biden.

-Altman is a supporter of land value taxation and the payment of universal basic income (UBI).
-In 2021, he published a blog post titled "Moore's Law for Everything", which stated his belief that within ten years, AI could generate enough value to fund a UBI of $13,500 per year to every adult in the United States.
+In 2021, Altman published a blog post titled "Moore's Law for Everything", which stated his belief that within ten years, AI could generate enough value to fund a universal basic income (UBI) of $13,500 per year to every adult in the United States.
 In 2024, he suggested a new kind of UBI called "universal basic compute" to give everyone a "slice" of ChatGPT's computing power.
+In an interview given to The Atlantics CEO Nicholas Thompson in April 2026, Altman stated that he "no longer believe[s] in universal basic income as much as [he] once did".

 In 2023, Altman was involved in boosting Representative Dean Phillips as he prepared a challenge to President Joe Biden for the Democratic nomination.
 On November 18, 2024, San Francisco Mayor-Elect Daniel Lurie named him to his transition team.
-In December 2024, it was reported that Altman would donate $1 million to the Inaugural Fund for President Donald Trump.
+In December 2024, Altman donated $1 million to the Inaugural Fund for President Donald Trump.
 Altman hosted a fundraiser in San Francisco on March 20, 2025, for Senator Mark Warner, a Democrat up for re-election in 2026 in Virginia.

-On July 4, 2025, Altman posted to X to share his political ideology, saying that he believed in "techno-capitalism" and found himself increasingly "politically homeless", criticizing the Democratic Party for no longer encouraging a "culture of innovation and entrepreneurship".
+On July 4, 2025, Altman said that he believed in "techno-capitalism" and found himself increasingly "politically homeless", criticizing the Democratic Party for no longer encouraging a "culture of innovation and entrepreneurship".
 In September 2025, Altman was interviewed by Tucker Carlson.
-They talked about the death of Suchir Balaji and whether ChatGPT should abide by American values.
+The interview covered the death of former OpenAI researcher Suchir Balaji and the ideal moral alignment of AI.